4.9-Stars

 How many joules should a good surge protector have, and how does this affect its lifespan?

-The number of joules a surge protector can handle is a measure of its energy-absorption capacity.
-Protectors with a higher joule rating can absorb more energy from power surges, which can extend their lifespan.
-A surge protector with a rating of at least 600 joules for protecting common household electronics is typically recommended.
-Consider a protector with a rating of 1,000 to 2,000 joules or more for more expensive or sensitive equipment.
+The number of joules a surge protector can handle measures its energy-absorption capacity.
+Protectors with a higher joule rating can absorb more energy from power surges, extending their lifespan.
+A surge protector rating of at least 600 joules is typically recommended for protecting common household electronics.
+Consider a protector rating of 1,000 to 2,000 joules or more for more expensive or sensitive equipment.

 Related Articles